ymcmrs/ICAMS/README.md

 ### 3 Citation

- If you find our research helpful or use our toolbox, please cite the following paper:
+ If you use our toolbox or if you find our research helpful, please cite the following paper (Thanks for your support):

 Cao, Y., Jónsson, S. and Li, Z., 2021.
 Advanced InSAR tropospheric Corrections from global atmospheric models that incorporate spatial stochastic properties of the troposphere.
 Journal of Geophysical Research: Solid Earth, 126(5), p.e2020JB020952.

-Thanks for your support!
+ Any feedback are welcome!